rendermani/ascio-whmcs-plugin/README.md

 - Download ZIP - https://github.com/rendermani/ascio-whmcs-plugin/archive/master.zip
 - unpack the php-files to modules/registrars/ascio

+### Setting Directory Permissions

+- the directory sessioncache must be writeable for the webserver

 ###Configuring the plugin

 - activate the ascio plugin in the WHMCS settings and configure it